 The faraway land of the house and two cows

 Sewerage ghost towns.
 They exist.
 Just ask Sorrowing Father, Dear Daughter and Blackened boy, and Yankee doodle dandy that smiles with the eyes and his shadowy mate.
-They and other characters tell the untold and unique story of the community once living on a sewerage farm for around 100 years, alongside sewage lagoons and land filtration and grass filtration paddocks being watered 24 hours a day with Melbourne’s sewage.
-THE FARAWAY LAND OF THE HOUSE AND TWO COWS is a story like no other, told through a timeless reality.
+They and other characters tell the untold and unique story of the community once living on Melbourne’s Metropolitan Sewerage Farm for around 100 years, alongside sewage lagoons and land filtration and grass filtration paddocks being watered 24 hours a day with Melbourne’s sewage.

 Published Works